SPY vs SPX Options: Complete Comparison with Decision Framework

 Settlement and Exercise Risk

 SPY's American-style exercise means you can be assigned shares at any time before expiration.
 Early assignment typically happens when deep ITM calls trade below parity or before ex-dividend dates.
 If you're short SPY options, you must maintain enough buying power for potential share assignment.
+This requires constant monitoring, especially around quarterly dividend distributions.

 SPX's European-style exercise eliminates early assignment risk entirely.
 You can safely hold short options through dividend dates without assignment concerns.
-This makes SPX ideal for [income strategies like the wheel](TODO: link) when you want to avoid the operational complexity of share management.
+This makes SPX ideal for income strategies like the wheel when you want to avoid the operational complexity of share management.
+The certainty of European exercise allows you to hold positions closer to expiration without worrying about unexpected assignments.

 Cash Settlement Advantage